viktoriia-sokolenko/discover-new-recipes/README.md

 The following **required** functionality is completed:

-- [X] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
+- [X] **The app includes at least one unique chart developed using the fetched data that tells an interesting story**
 - [X] **Clicking on an item in the list view displays more details about it**
   - [X] To ensure an accurate grade, your sidebar **must** be viewable when showing the details view in your recording.
 - [X] **Clicking on an item has a direct, unique link to that item's detail view page**